 Croydon Council-owned Addiscombe Park Bridge will be replaced at the same time in one joint project to save public money and time.
 That new bridge will be two metres wider to accommodate a cycle path, improving facilities for local cyclists.

 We've appointed contractor Morgan Sindall to do the work.
-During summer 2018 it will produce detailed designs and develop a work schedule:
+During summer 2018 they did site investigations and enabling works and produced detailed designs.

-We will need to close Blackhorse Lane bridge over the tramway for a short time to take down and rebuild the bridge deck.
-It will be closed to all users including cyclists and pedestrians.
-We'll post the dates of this closure here and on local notices.
+We may also need to close Blackhorse Lane Bridge to all users, including cyclists and pedestrians, for short periods while key construction work is done.
+We'll post the dates of any closures here and on local notices.

 The work carried out so far includes:

 The bridge is now more than 120 years old, so extensive work is needed to replace the bridge deck.